Home > Articles > Conditions-disorders > Personality >

 The exact causes of personality disorders are not known.
 They may be cause by a combination of genetic and environmental factors that occur in early childhood.
 An individual with schizoid personality disorder may have had a parent who was cold or unresponsive to their needs, or they may have grown up in a home where they did not experience love.
 People with schizoid personality disorder report that they were often labeled as being hypersensitive or thin-skinned in adolescence.
 These labels suggest that perhaps their needs were met with exasperation or scorn.
 A family history that includes having a parent who has any of the disorders on the schizophrenic spectrum also increases the chances of an individual developing the disorder.

-For Immediate Assistance with Schizoid Personality Disorder
+Symptoms of Schizoid Personality Disorder

 Schizoid personality disorder is characterized by a pattern of detachment from social relationships and a limited ability to relate to other people.
 Individuals with this disorder have a restricted range of expression of their emotions.
 This disorder is usually first experienced in early adulthood and can exhibit itself in a variety of contexts.